 A swamp cooler controls fermentation temperature by placing the fermenter in a pan of water.
 It works by adding humidity to the environment.
 Adding humidity to the fermentation area helps lower your fermenter’s temperature through evaporative cooling.
 A fan is mainly used to blow the air around.

-To use a swamp cooler, wrap a wet towel around your fermenter and place it in a shallow water tray.
-Ensure the towel touches both the water and the fermenter.
+To use a swamp cooler, wrap a wet towel around the fermenter and place it in a shallow water tray.
+Make sure the towel touches both the water and the fermenter.
 Next, place a fan near the setup.
 The fan helps the process by blowing air over the wet towel.
 This, in turn, increases the rate of evaporation and cools the fermenter more effectively.

 Even though the method works, it may have some drawbacks.
 For instance, maintaining a consistent temperature may be challenging, especially in hot and humid weather.
 The method may also require frequent water changes and can cause the fermenter to float if too much water is used.